Requiae/glimbourne/docs/index.md

 ## House rules

 - Leveling goes by the milestone method
-- Grease is flamable and functions like oil
+- Grease is flammable and functions like oil
 - Potion interaction

     - Drinking a potion out of your inventory is a bonus action